cirofabianbermudez/nvim/doc/git_docs.md

 Create, configure and manage SSH keys

-Create a new SSH key pair, use meaningful names like `id_ed25519_github`
+Create a new SSH key pair, use meaningful names like `id_ed25519_github` and enter a secure passphrase.

 ```bash
 cd ~/.ssh
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

+Now you should have a SSH key-pair inside the `~/.ssh` directory, something like `id_ed25519_github` and `id_ed25519_github.pub`, your private and public keys.

 Create a `~/.ssh/config` file